andreiGl/Mouser/README.md

 Run it as jar (adjust the path):
 > java -jar ~/Downloads/mouser/Mouser.jar

+or with optional stopTime argument:
+> java -jar ~/Downloads/mouser/Mouser.jar 14:28

 Could be usefull to add an alias to .zshrc:
 ```
 alias mouser="java -jar ~/Downloads/mouser/Mouser.jar"
 ```

+_DEPRECATED!
+Use stopTime argument!_
 To stop it from running at specific time, AT command could be used.
 Create a simple kill script first: